Xunius/Menotexport/README.md

 Pro versions of *Adobe Reader* **may** have that too.

 Most of the PDF readers in Linux do not have that functionality.
-(Let me know if you find one).
+(Please let me know if you find one).

 This tool could extract the texts from the highlights and notes in the documents in Mendeley to a plain text file, and format the information in a sensible structure using markdown syntax.

 ### 3. Export libray to .bib file.

-Exporting to .bib is natively supported in Mendeley, by going to Tools -> Options -> Bibtex.
+Exporting to .bib is natively supported in Mendeley, by going to `Tools` -> `Options` -> `Bibtex`.
 There you can specify exporting the whole library to a single file or in a per-folder manner.
 However, your whole annotations won't be included.
 This tool helps you pack-up as much information as possible to a .bib file, which might be helpful for people who want to migrate to another management tool without